rajivghandi767/portfolio-website/README.md

 ## 🚀 Overview

 This repository contains the source code for my portfolio website, a project that showcases my journey as a Software Engineer with a passion for **Backend Development** and **DevOps**.
-This project is more than just a portfolio; it is a testament to my dedication to building, deploying, and managing full-stack applications from the ground up.

-The website is built with a **Django REST backend** and a **React Typescript frontend**.
-The entire application is self-hosted on a **Raspberry Pi 4B** in my [Home Lab](https://github.com/rajivghandi767/homelab-iac), orchestrated with **Docker**, and features a complete CI/CD pipeline using **Jenkins** for automated builds and deployments.
-Secrets are managed by **HashiCorp Vault**, and monitoring is handled by **Prometheus** and **Grafana**.
+More than just a digital resume, this application serves as a live demonstration of my ability to own the entire software development lifecycle—from writing code to managing bare-metal infrastructure.
+It highlights my capability to build, containerize, deploy, and monitor full-stack applications independently.

-## 🌟 Features
+The website is built with a **Django REST backend** and a **React TypeScript frontend**.
+The entire application is self-hosted on a **Raspberry Pi 4B** in my [Home Lab](https://github.com/rajivghandi767/homelab-iac), orchestrated with **Docker**, and features a complete CI/CD pipeline using **Jenkins** for automated builds and zero-downtime deployments.
+Secrets are dynamically managed by **HashiCorp Vault**, and system health is monitored via **Prometheus** and **Grafana**.

-- **🚀 Django REST API**: A robust backend serving dynamic content for my projects, blog, and more.
+## 🌟 Features & Technical Highlights

-- **⚛️ React Frontend**: A modern, responsive frontend built with TypeScript and React.
+- **🚀 Django REST API**: A scalable backend architecture serving dynamic content for my projects, blog, and contact forms.
-- **🐳 Dockerized Environment**: Both frontend and backend are fully containerized for consistency.
+- **⚛️ React & TypeScript**: A modern, responsive, and strongly-typed frontend built for performance and maintainability.
-- **🤖 CI/CD with Jenkins**: Automated build, test, and deployment pipeline.
+- **🐳 DevOps & Containerization**: Both frontend and backend are fully containerized, ensuring perfect parity between development and production environments.
-- **🔐 Secure Secrets Management**: Integration with HashiCorp Vault to manage environment variables securely.
+- **🤖 Automated CI/CD (Jenkins)**: A robust pipeline that automatically runs tests, builds Docker images, and deploys updates to my production server upon merging to `main`.
-- **🥧 Self-Hosted on Raspberry Pi**: Production environment runs on a Raspberry Pi 4B.
+- **🔐 Enterprise-Grade Secrets Management**: Integration with HashiCorp Vault to securely inject environment variables, avoiding hardcoded secrets.
-- **📈 Monitoring**: Integrated Prometheus & Grafana for performance tracking.
+- **🥧 Bare-Metal Self-Hosting**: Production environment successfully runs on constrained hardware (Raspberry Pi 4B running DietPi), demonstrating resource-efficient system design.
-- **🎨 Dark Mode**: A sleek dark mode for comfortable viewing.
+- **📈 Observability**: Integrated Prometheus & Grafana for real-time performance tracking and system health monitoring.

 ---